mattmassicotte/PackageTemplate/README.md

 I like throwing a few badges up on my repos to provide some glanceable information.
 I think it is easy to go overboard here, but you should also feel good about making this your own!

+- Funding

+If you are using GitHub sponsorships, you know how this works.
+But just in case, please **do not** copy `.github/FUNDING.yml` into your own project.

 ## Package.swift

 ### Platforms